 When Atlassian asked me to come on board, I saw it as a great opportunity.
 I'm here for at least four years, and it gives me the opportunity to be able to deliver an entire ecosystem where I can be looking at recruitment, vendors, and all the different pieces that make up the ResearchOps ecosystem not just for researchers, but for people across the organization doing research, and also the people who are consuming that research.

 It's the first time that I'm really in a place where I'm having to explore what it means to put in the entire ecosystem.
 And it's very, very exciting.
 The thing I'm working on at the moment is customer loops actually, which is not really research operations, but still very useful information to have.
 And in some ways it does eventually become research operations, because you are looking at customer feedback loops and asking how we aggregate that feedback and put it in a place where it can be synthesized.
-I'm also working on our research repository, on recruitment, and on a vendor list.
+I'm also working on user research repository, on recruitment, and on a vendor list.
 I’m also working on communication across the organization, trying to determine how we give executives and PMs across the organization regular quarterly updates.

 But you know, we're early days in Research Operations, and because there's not a legacy of Research Operation Leads in companies, when you walk in as a Research Operations Lead, a lot of bits and pieces of ResearchOps work has been done already or is being done to varying degrees.
 You don't walk in and just take ownership of all of it, because you're one person.
 You can't.